Notice of Privacy Practices

 Request confidential communications

-- If you pay for a service or health care item out-of-pocket in full, you can ask us not to share that information for the purpose of payment or our operations with your health provider.
-We will say “yes” unless a law requires us to share that information.
+- If you pay for a service or health care item out-of-pocket in full, you can ask your medical provider not to share that information for the purpose of payment or our operations with your other health providers. your medical provider will say “yes” unless a law requires us to share that information.

 Get a list of those with whom we’ve shared information